n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Clockify/README.md

 9. Enter the note in the ***Note*** field.
 10. Click on ***Execute Node*** to run the node.

-In the screenshot below, you may notice that the node creates a new private project with a custom color and note in Clockify.
+In the screenshot below, you will notice that the node creates a new private project, n8n.
+This project has a custom color `#0000FF` and a note `For n8n docs`.

 ![Using the Clockify node to create project](./Clockify_node.png)